DanHefrman/test/Resource-Hub-Mark_II/experimental/Overflow/a-A-Cheat-Sheet-master/rough-draft/pages/z-test/wk9-quiz.md

 -   When the event is triggered, we use JavaScript to formulate an appropriate request to a server.
 In our project we used fetch in order to send a request to a specific route on our server, along with an options object to indicate the methods, headers, etc., that differ from the default values, a body with necessary data, etc..
 -   The request is sent asynchronously to the server.
 The user is still able to interact with our application since the request is not blocking the call stack
 -   The server receives the request and does whatever it needs to do on its end to create/read/update/destroy data related to the request.
 After it performs the requested action, it creates a response and sends it back to the client.
 This is almost always going to be in a JSON format.
 -   The client receives the response and is able to parse the data and do any updates that it needs to do in the DOM.
-In our project we use a .then on our call to fetch, which allowed us to then convert the response's JSON into a usable POJO when the response came back.
+In our project we use a .then on our call to fetch, which allowed us to then convert the response’s JSON into a usable POJO when the response came back.
 The data inside of this object is then accessible and used to manipulate the DOM.

 SHOW

-Write an event listener in JavaScript that will fetch to 'http://localhost:3000/kitten/downvote', with the 'PATCH' method, handle the response and catch any errors.
+Write an event listener in JavaScript that will fetch to ‘http://localhost:3000/kitten/downvote’, with the ‘PATCH’ method, handle the response and catch any errors.

-``
+\`\`

             document.querySelector('#downvote').addEventListener('click', () => {
                 fetch('http://localhost:3000/kitten/downvote', {method: 'PATCH' } )